Approaching the quantum limit of energy resolution in animal magnetoreception: MagR

 \section{MagR}

-The authors in \cite{Xie1,Xie2,Xie3,Xie4,Xie5} used genome-wide screening and a tour-de-force experimental validation to discover an iron-sulphur cluster protein, called MagR, which forms a rod-like complex with cryptochromes.
-The geometry of the rod is shown in Fig. \ref{magn}d.
+The authors in \cite{Xie1,Xie2,Xie3,Xie4,Xie5,Xie6,Xie7,Xie8,Xie9} used genome-wide screening and a tour-de-force experimental validation to discover an iron-sulphur cluster protein, called MagR, which forms a rod-like complex with cryptochromes.
+The MagR complex has been studied further \cite{Zhou2016,Jiang2017,Chang2017}, and is already used in magnetogenetic applications \cite{Xue2020,Kang2021}.
+The geometry of the MagR complex is shown in Fig. \ref{magn}d.
 It has a length of 25 nm and diameter of 12 nm, thus volume $V=3\times 10^{-24}~{\rm m^3}$.
-The workings of this complex are not yet understood.
-It might turn out that the cryptochromes work synergistically with MagR, in some sort of synthesis of the two mechanisms considered previously.
+The exact workings of this complex are not yet understood.
+It seems reasonable to assume that Cry proteins work synergistically with MagR, in some sort of synthesis of the two mechanisms considered previously.
 We here make this working assumption.

-Since (i) the biophysics of the MagR complex remains to be unravelled, and (ii) the cryptochrome magnetoreception has a $\tau$ about one order of magnitude smaller than the $\tau$ of the magnetite mechanism, we here use as measurement time $\tau$ the geometric mean of these two numbers, i.e. $\tau=80~\upmu{\rm s}$.
-The resulting ER is $0.08\hbar$, meaning that just $N_{\rm MagR}^0=1/0.08=12$ complexes need to be integrated for the mechanism to hit the ERL bound.
+Since the biophysics of the MagR complex remains to be unravelled, a hand-waving approach for estimating the measurement time $\tau$ would be to use the geometric mean of the values of the two previous mechanisms, Cry ($10~\upmu{\rm s}$), and magnetite ($300~\upmu{\rm s}$).
+Thus $\tau\approx 60~\upmu{\rm s}$.
+A more quantitative approach could follow if we use the scenario \cite{Xie2} that the iron-sulphur complex relates to the electron transfer processes in Cry.
+From the geometry in Fig. \ref{magn}d we estimate the distance between the iron-sulphur complex and the Cry to be somewhere between 3 nm and 4 nm.
+At such long distances, we find \cite{et1,et2} electron transfer rates that range from $10^3~{\rm s}^{-1}$ to $10^5~{\rm s}^{-1}$.
+We thus set $\tau=100~\upmu{\rm s}$.
+Towards a more general treatment we introduce the dimensionless factor $\tilde{\tau}={\tau\over {100~\upmu {\rm s}}}$, and let $\tau$ vary between $10~\upmu {\rm s}$ and $1000 ~\upmu {\rm s}$, thus $\tilde{\tau}$ ranges from 0.1 to 10.

+The resulting ER is $0.1\tilde{\tau}\hbar$, meaning that $N_{\rm MagR}^0(\tilde{\tau})=1/(0.1\tilde{\tau})=10/\tilde{\tau}$ complexes need to be integrated for the mechanism to hit the ERL bound.
+It is clear that due to the much larger volume of the complex compared to the case of radical-pair magnetoreception, fewer units are required to be right on the ERL, thus fewer Cry proteins overall.
+Equivalently, for a limited number of complex constituents, $\delta B$ decreases when the sensitive volume of the complex doing the sensing increases.
+We could imagine that this might incur some evolutionary advantage of this particular design, however, it is rather early to make relevant statements, given the limited understanding of this magnetoreceptor.

 Overall, the values for $\widetilde{\delta B}=\delta B\sqrt{\tau}$ and the spatial dimension $L$ that we will use for MagR magnetoreception in our global results of Sec.
-VII are $\widetilde{\delta B}\approx 2~{\rm nT/\sqrt{Hz}}$ and $L=(N_{\rm MagR}V)^{1/3}\geq 33~{\rm nm}$, where $N_{\rm MagR}$ is the number of MagR complexes contributing to the estimate of the magnetic field, and necessarily, it is $N_{\rm MagR}\geq N_{\rm MagR}^0$.
+VII are $\widetilde{\delta B}\approx 3\sqrt{\tilde{\tau}}~{\rm nT/\sqrt{Hz}}$ and $L=(N_{\rm MagR}V)^{1/3}\geq 31/\tilde{\tau}^{1/3}~{\rm nm}$, where $N_{\rm MagR}$ is the number of MagR complexes contributing to the estimate of the magnetic field, and necessarily, it is $N_{\rm MagR}\geq N_{\rm MagR}^0(\tilde{\tau})$.